15 On the road and off it.

 ‘That would be one of the supply depots strung along its length.
 Over there by the way, you can see the border of Vietnam where that peak is, ’he said pointing.
 There’s a lot of action even as we speak along the border.’

 I imagined those from both sides over yonder listening to the sounds of artillery, radio static, or waiting in terror for the telltale sound of gunshots.
-I pictured the apocalyptic morass, hideous horrors no one should ever see: the ground splattered with rich red blood, scalded children, screaming, pistol-whipped women, M-60 machine guns hosing down dark green tree lines and any human life behind them; The grisly gut-wrenching stench of charred flesh, cindered to a bubbling, blackened pulp, ‘suspects’ laid out stiff on the ground like rabbits on the Namoi River, after being zapped and zippo’d ,
+I pictured the apocalyptic morass, hideous horrors no one should ever see: the ground splattered with rich red blood, scalded children, screaming, pistol-whipped women, B-52s flying and frying, M-60 machine guns hosing down dark green tree lines and any human life behind them; The grisly gut-wrenching stench of charred flesh, cindered to a bubbling, blackened pulp, ‘suspects’ laid out stiff on the ground like rabbits on the Namoi River, after being zapped and zippo’d.

-each step a light-year of a second from being blown high.
+With each step they were a light-year of a second from being blown high.

 Shock and awe for the poor.